jfly/dotfiles/README.md

 I bought a new laptop, so it felt like it's finally time to do this.

 I'm using the excellent [dotbot](https://github.com/anishathalye/dotbot) to manage everything.
-Just git checkout, and run the `./install` script!
+Just git clone, and run the `./install` script!

 # Directions for fresh Arch install